mrmorganschneider/Public/GO/README.md

 #### Exercise 6: Errors

 The objective of this exercise was to implement error handling in case a negative number was introduced into the sqrt function developed in exercise 1.
-Link to the execise is [here.](https://tour.golang.org/methods/20)
+Link to the exercise is [here.](https://tour.golang.org/methods/20)

 As a general remark, I have to say that this portion of the tour of Go was really not well explained.
 I had to dig through a lot of additional references before I was able to get a handle on the error concept.
-Also, I am aware that this could have been handled using a function call to the previous sqrt function located in exercise 1 when run in an offile environment.
+Also, I am aware that this could have been handled using a function call to the previous sqrt function located in exercise 1 when run in an offline environment.
 However, I wanted to be certain that the code functioned inside the tour website so I implemented the sqrt_2 function in this file.

     func Sqrt_2(x float64) (float64, error) {

 #### Exercise 7: Readers

 The objective of this exercise was to create a reader interface that replaced all text read by the reader with the character "A".
-Link to the execise is [here.](https://tour.golang.org/methods/22)
+Link to the exercise is [here.](https://tour.golang.org/methods/22)

 I have few comments on this exercise itself as it is fairly straight forward.
 The only obstacle I faced was understanding again what the exercise wanted as an output.
 According to the exercise, the desired result was as follows: